 Graduate fees are based primarily on your status.
 As apart-time graduatestudent, the number of courses does not refer to the sum of the courses you are registered in.
 The fee is based on the total of your course(s) billing hours.
 If the total of your term’s registration is less than 0.60 billing hours, select 1 course in the fee estimator.
 If it is equal to or greater than 0.60 billing hours, select 2 courses.

-Full time graduate students pay a flat, full-time rate regardless of the number of courses they are registered in.
+Full time graduate students pay a flat, full fee rate regardless of the number of courses they are registered in.

-Students registered in 2.0 credits or more are charged a flat full-time rate.
-In other words, there are no additional charges or fee adjustments for registration changes between 2.0, 2.5 or 3.0 credits per term (4, 5 or 6 courses per term).
+Students registered in 2.0 credits or more are charged a flat full fee flat rate.
+In other words, there are no additional charges or fee adjustments for registration changes between 2.0, 2.5 or 3.0 credits per term (4, 5 or 6 courses per term) and you should select full time.

-Students registered in 1.5 credits or less are charged as part-time students and are charged based on a per credit basis.
+Students registered in 1.5 credits or less are charged per credit and should select part time.

 If you are registered in 1.5 credits or more in the term, you need to select YES to include the UPass fee on the fee estimator.